mhokal-design/Mhokals-UD-Designs/README.md

 UDSpark is a PCB based on the Digispark USB.
-It's been developed and designed as an educational tool for the University of Dubai by Mohammed Hukal and Abdulla Al Mazroui with direct supervision of Eng.
+It's been developed and designed as an educational tool for the University of Dubai by Mohammed Hasan Hukal with direct supervision of Eng.
 Haitham Abu Damis.